SeekingLegend/LegendBot/README.md

 <img src="logo.jpg" alt="Legend Bot">

 Best User Bot To Manage Your Telegram Account
-## Most PowerFul And Better And Secure !
+## Most PowerFull And Better And Secure !

 ## By SeekingLegend